mwvd/emdash-extending-forever-into-the-universe/README.md

 `npm install emdash-extending-forever-into-the-universe` lmao

 Include `emdash-extending-forever-into-the-universe.min.js` at the end of your `body`.
-You will also need to include `underscore.js` (for now) - throw this above the `emdash-extending-forever-into-the-universe.min.js` file.
 Next, call `foreverIntoTheUniverse();`.
 You will probably want to call this once the DOM has loaded, so make sure to do so, although I'm sure you could get away without it.
 That's pretty much it.
 All your `—`s should be longer now.

 ```html
 	<script src="https://cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.3/underscore-min.js"></script>